-The Asset Events+, in partnership with leading financial and credit institutions, are pleased to be hosting the annual Asia Bond Markets Summit, China.
-Now in its second decade, the Asia Bond Markets Summit is the region’s pre-eminent fixed income conference bringing together issuers, investors, policymakers and other stakeholders involved in Asia’s bond markets.
+The Asset Events+ is pleased to be hosting the annual Asia Bond Markets Summit, China.
+Now in its second decade, the Asia Bond Markets Summit is the region’s preeminent fixed-income conference, bringing together issuers, investors, policymakers and other stakeholders involved in Asia’s bond markets.